 Bringing his wealth of experience into his course MLD-636: Managing Transformations in Healthcare Glynn focuses on how to successfully manage transformations in the U.S. healthcare system.
 Transformations in healthcare include changing reimbursement models, initiatives to improve quality, and projects to redesign the care delivery system.
 Unsurprisingly, given his experience, this course will work across sectors – non-profit, private, and public sectors, including federal, state and local levels.
 Using primarily the case-method pedagogy, this course will begin with a focus on diagnosing specific contextual, organizational, and cultural challenges faced by organizations delivering healthcare.
 Then the course will turn to management tools that can transform the healthcare delivery system.
 These tools include: 1) managing silos, 2) enhancing the role of clinicians, 3) goal setting and monitoring, and 4) public health campaigns.
 Glynn also plans to bring into his class several distinguished guest lecturers who are in the heart of current practice.

-MLD-352 will be offered at the Harvard Kennedy School in Fall of 2020.
-Kellerman’s other course MLD-349M: Bad Leadership: Leaders, Followers, Contexts will be offered in Spring of 2021, respectively.
-For questions about these courses, or any other leadership courses in the MLD curriculum, email Greg Dorchak, MLD Area Administrator.
+MLD-636 will be offered at Harvard Kennedy School in the fall semester.
+If you have any questions about this course, or any other in the MLD curriculum, email Greg Dorchak, MLD Area Administrator.